nunchistudio/blacksmith/documentation/adapters/store/postgres/configuration.md

-The PostgreSQL adapter is compatible with any PostgreSQL-like database and can work with any kind of extensions.
+The PostgreSQL adapter is compatible with any PostgreSQL wire compatible database and can work with any kind of extensions.

 #### Usage